mjvdende/mjvdende-com/source/_posts/ci-cd-pipeline-in-one-day.md

 date: 2017-07-31 13:46:45
 ---

-Last week I have had an interview with a recruiter for a role as DevOps lead and the guy asked how much time would it take me to build a CI/CD pipeline for a customer.
+Last week I have had an interview with a recruiter for a role as DevOps lead and he asked me how much time would it take me to build a CI/CD pipeline for a customer.
 When I answered that I could set something up for a customer in a day he reacted surprised.

+# It Depends
+The right answer was of course: _it depends_.
+This post I will explain how I set up the simple pipeline for this website.
+It took me only a couple of minutes.

+I am using the awesome static website generator _Hexo_ for my prospire.
+Hexo is javascript based static website generator inspired on _Hugo_, the Golang variant of a static website generator.

-# JAMstack
+# Components

-For this blog I am going to build a pipeline for a static website.
-Great recourse researching static website generator is [Staticgen](https://www.staticgen.com/). (*Beware there are loads of generators to choose frome*).

-> StaticGen is a leaderboard of the top open-source static site generators

-So why JAMstack?
-Because is getting momentum right now.
-Vertel iets over jamstack
-\Maak brug naar snelle build, test en deploy cycle

-Waarom dan jamstack?

-Eigen website met JAMstack.
-Volgende blog over CMS op JAMstack en een JAVA (springboot CI/CD pipeline)
+So you will need source code, online source code repository and a platform to host your website.
+The first two are obvious but for the latter, there are a couple of options.
+You can roll your own or easily use GitHub or Gitlab pages, but I was wondering if there would be something better out there.
+After some googling, I stumbled upon [github pages vs netlify](https://www.netlify.com/github-pages-vs-netlify/) and immediately I was curious about specific features like _split testing_ and _form handling_.
+So I went for Netlify.